kevinbtalbert/itcs3160/README.md

 ### Introduction
 *Team:*  Database Project Group #3

 *Team Members:*  Andrew Felipe, Devin Brewbaker, Jackson Blakemore, Jorge Ortiz, and Kevin Talbert

-*Project Description*

-For this project our team will be constructing a test database for a campus controlled food delivery service similar to craveoncampus.com.
+*Project Description:*  For this project our team will be constructing a test database for a campus controlled food delivery service similar to craveoncampus.com.
 The goal is to have a robust database that can connect approved drivers to students on UNCC's campus and deliver them food to predetermined locations.
 We will be starting with a database from the "Mavericks" group and improving on it by making it more efficient and by also adding a rating system which wasn't currently in the database.
 We hope that with this database will provide us will valuable information about the eating habits on campus and can help improve